Jennifer-Francis-Nkpornwi/Jennifer-Francis-Nkpornwi/README.md

 ## Background

-Before moving into Business Analysis, I spent so many years in sales operations, customer service, and business development — roles that required constant stakeholder communication, process troubleshooting, and data-driven decision making.
-That operational background shapes how I approach analysis: with commercial awareness and a genuine understanding of how businesses actually work on the ground
+Before moving into **Business Analysis** and **Data Analysis**, I spent **7+ years** in sales, sales operations, customer service, and business development—roles that demanded constant stakeholder communication, process troubleshooting, and data-driven decision-making.

+That operational background shapes how I work today.
+I bring commercial awareness and a genuine understanding of how businesses actually run on the ground to every dataset I clean, every dashboard I build, and every process I map.

 ### Let's Connect
 Email: jennifer.ezeanyim@gmail.com